Blood sample collection options

 Results in 2 working days

-Our Advanced Health Check blood test is ideal if you want a more in-depth look at your health.
+Our Advanced Blood Test gives a comprehensive overview of your health and well-being - a full MOT for your body.
 It provides insights into bone health, heart, liver and thyroid function, energy levels, nutrition, immune health and hormones.

 What gets tested?